 If your temporary permits have expired and you no longer have MSP coverage, you may be provided temporary MSP coverage if:

-- You were previously enrolled in MSP as a deemed resident; and
+- You were previously enrolled in MSP as a deemed resident

-If you were previously issued a Temporary Coverage letter that is set to expire Oct.
-31, 2020, and you remain in B.C. with implied status, you can contact Health Insurance BC to request a new letter valid until Apr.
-30, 2021.
+If you were previously issued a Temporary Coverage letter that expired April 30, 2021 and you remained in B.C. with implied status, contact Health Insurance BC to determine if you are eligible to receive a new letter valid until October 31, 2021.

 You may request a Confirmation of Continued Coverage letter from Health Insurance BC if you are unwilling or unable to visit an ICBC driver licensing office to renew your MSP enrolment and get a renewed BC Services Card.

-If you were previously issued a Confirmation of Continued Coverage letter that is set to expire Jan 31, 2021, and you remain unwilling or unable to attend an ICBC drivers licensing office, you can contact Health Insurance BC to request a new letter valid until Apr.
-30, 2021.
+If you were previously issued a Confirmation of Continued Coverage letter that expired April 30, 2021, and you remain unwilling or unable to attend an ICBC drivers licensing office, you can contact Health Insurance BC to request a new letter valid until October 31, 2021.